PAPP - Portable Assembly Pre-Processor

 xml-format - XML Beautifier

-The papp command preprocesses assembly language code, much like cpp does for C and C++.
+PAPP (Portable Assembly PreProcessor) preprocesses assembly language code, much as cpp does for C and C++.

 Papp parses assembly language programs line-by-line, processing macro definitions, macro references, and includes.
 Output is sent to the standard output.